-Are Christians Evidence Against God?
+Are Christians evidence against God?

 The Bible describes becoming a Christian as so transformative that a new believer is likened to a “new creation”.
 This week Jordach asks, if that is true then how do we make sense of the fact that we often find unbelievers with a healthier balance of self-regulation, EQ, interpersonal interactions and an overall better lifestyle?
 Shouldn’t we expect that living with the Spirit of God inside would dramatically improve a person’s behavior?
 And if that’s not what we’re seeing, then is that evidence against the plausibility of the Christian faith?
 We'll be wrestling with this topic on today's episode of Ask Away.